nowisesys/uup-build-system/README.md

 named files: `build.make`, `build.json`, `makefile`, `makefile.txt` and `*.pbs`.
 The default type is assumed to be makefiles.

+Pass recursive option (-r) to enable recursive scan for makefiles starting in current directory.

 ### EVALUATION:

 The tree is usually completely rebuilt by evaluating its root node: